tushara04/YSP2025_TDCS/README.md

 ```
 2. **Open PowerShell**: click on the Windows key on your keyboard and type "powershell".
 Press the "Enter" key on your keyboard.
 3. **Paste the copied code**: in the window that opens, press Ctrl+V (first press the left "Ctrl" key and then press the "V" key while holding the Ctrl key) on your keyboard.
 Then press the "Enter" key.
-4. This should now open a new window.
+4. This should now open a new window (black screened terminal).
 If it does, great!
 Follow the instructions there.
-If it does not <check this on windows 11 VM>

-Add instructions here for what should be happening after.
+If at any point the application "Visual Studio Code" opens, then that means everything is set.
+You can let your instructor know! :)

 ### macOS
 hello